fernandoamz/react-native-ts-blog/README.md

 }

 export default App

 ```

-First, We need to create a new file `MyOwnHook.ts`.
-Into new file we can separate the logic by the way.
+First, We need to create a new file called MyOwnHook.ts.
+Into the new file we can separate the logic by the way.

 ```
 import { useState } from "react";